AndreaDiotallevi/learning-journal/daily-notes.md

   - Kind.

-- I particularly enjoyed the last part of the workshop, when we had the chance to try to give our personal feedback to real work examples.
+- I particularly enjoyed the last part of the workshop, when we had the chance to give our personal feedback to real work examples.
 I learned the following:

   - Start with "I have noticed..." rather than "You are...".